avianinc/jupyter_javas/README.md

 Jupyter lab java build including IAlf, iJava, and the Jupyter SysMLv2 kernel for testing purposes.

 Docker Image: `avianinc\jupyter_javas:main`
+- *Note: the image shows failed sometimes but it looks like it relative to a bandwidth limitation on gradle files.
+After a couple of hours it starts working again with no coe changes.*

 ## Usage